This page gives a Quickstart installation guide for prepareing and using ANI.

 chmod -R 750 /shared/ANI/Ai386 /shared/ANI/APACK

-Ai386 and APACKAi386 and APACK.encrypt.exe" (Win32) or "encrypt" (Linux, ELF) located in the ~/TOOLS directory.adrv354ggsdgs433 (case sensitive!).
+The key is hard coded on the boot medium: adrv354ggsdgs433 (case sensitive!).
 You may change this as soon as we manage to publish the sources...

 c:>encrypt.exe